EPub or Kindle: Which is the Best eBook Format?

 Two formats emerged from an initial field of over 30 different eBook formats.
 They were Mobi (Amazon Kindle) or Epub (Free/Open Standard).

-Amazon bought the Mobi technology from Mobipocket, a French company, in 2005 and made it proprietary to their series of eBook readers.
-Mobi is evolving into a more precise way of presenting books and there are flavors of it including KF8 which is also known as AWZ.
-The evolution of formats and eBook readers go hand-in-hand.
+Amazon bought the Mobi technology from Mobipocket, a French company, in 2005 and made it proprietary to their series of ebook readers.
+Mobi has evolved into a more precise way of presenting books and there are flavors of it including KF8 which is also known as AWZ.
+The evolution of formats and ebook readers go hand-in-hand.

 Is There an “Industry Standard”?

-Also, Sony recently dumped it’s dedicated ePub reader, and the Nook (also ePub) has been the subject of an ongoing corporate reorganization at Barnes & Noble due to poor ePub sales.
+Also, Sony dumped it’s dedicated EPub reader, and the Nook (also EPub) has been the subject of an ongoing corporate reorganization at Barnes & Noble due to poor EPub sales.

-The ePub sales leader at this point is Apple.
-However, they have “bastardized” the ePub format by requiring a special compile process in order to sell it at the iStore and for it to work on Apple devise.
-A standard ePub file won’t work on Apple devices and an Apple-compiled ePub file will not work on on other readers.
-However, without the universality of Apps, Apple only has a 9% of the eBook market.
+The EPub sales leader at this point is Apple.
+However, they have “bastardized” the EPub format by requiring a special compile process in order to sell it at the iStore and for it to work on Apple devices.
+A standard EPub file won’t work on Apple devices and an Apple-compiled ePub file will not work on other readers.
+However, without the universality of Apps, Apple only has about a 9% of the ebook market.

-Thus, it is difficult to say that ePub is any kind of standard since the files are always readable across platforms.
+Thus, it is difficult to say that EPub is any kind of standard since the files are not always readable across platforms.
 Different companies have changed it so it is only readable on devices you buy from them.

-I completely understand the “free/open standard” perspective of those who favor Epub.
+I completely understand the “free/open standard” perspective of those who favor EPub.
 However, those folks are the same ones who brought us the Linux operating system.
-They thought they were “protecting us” from monolithic Microsoft.
+They thought they were “protecting us” from monolithic Microsoft and the closed-off Apple OS.
 However, Linux, still after all these years, has only a 1.6% market share compared to Microsoft Windows which has maintained an almost 90% market share for 30 years.

 Follow the Money

-Forbes magazine reports that eBooks currently make up about 30% of all book sales, and Amazon has a 65% share within that category.
-So, you want to ride the Amazon (Mobi) wave for everything it’s worth.
+Numbers vary slightly over the years, but Forbes magazine has reported that ebooks currently make up about 40% of all book sales, and Amazon has a 65% share within that category.
+So, you want to ride the Amazon Kindle (Mobi) wave for everything it’s worth.

 The Statistics Speak Volumes

-In my view, authors should place their eBooks on Amazon.
+In my view, authors should place their ebooks on Amazon.
 They will get 90% of their sales from there with minimal effort.
-Amazon is where the traffic and sales are happening.
+Amazon is where traffic and sales are happening.